Thairath Online

 Share article

-Anutin Says 150 Seats Is Underestimated Bhumjaithai to Contest All Districts, Denies Involvement in Political Discredit
+Anutin Says 150 Seats Underestimated Bhumjaithai Will Contest Every Constituency, Denies Political Discrediting Over T Politicians

-On 21 Jan 2026 at 11:36 GMT+7, at Nong Sangkhank Reservoir in Na Kae District, Nakhon Phanom Province, Anutin Chanvirakul, prime ministerial candidate and leader of the Bhumjaithai Party, spoke about the NIDA Poll forecasting 150 seats for Bhumjaithai as the top party in the 2026 election.
-He said the figure is below their target, laughing as he said so.
+On 21 Jan 2026 at 11:36 AM at Nong Sangkhang Reservoir, Na Kae District, Nakhon Phanom Province, Anutin Charnvirakul, prime minister candidate and leader of the Bhumjaithai Party, was interviewed regarding the NIDA Poll’s forecast for the 2026 election results, which placed Bhumjaithai first with 150 seats.
+He said this was below their target and laughed.

-When asked if he wanted 500 seats, Anutin responded, “Isn't that right?”
-He added that everyone's goal is more than 150 seats.
-He said the poll serves as a benchmark and a tool to assess their progress.
-If the results align with expectations, they can proceed confidently; if not, they must review and make corrections.
+When asked if he aimed for 500 seats, Anutin replied, “Is that so?”
+He added that everyone’s goal is to exceed 150 seats, but polls serve as indicators and tools to assess how well they have worked.
+If results match expectations, there is no doubt and they can proceed.
+If not, they must review and adjust.

-When asked if 150 seats would be enough to lead government formation, Anutin replied this would be determined after the election results.
-He said they never announced a range from 50 to 200 seats but rely on dedication and sincerity.
-He asked for public confidence and said the people will decide on 8 February, when they will know their role.
+Asked whether 150 seats would be enough to lead the government formation, Anutin said this would be addressed after election results.
+They never announced a target between 50 and 200 seats.
+Instead, they rely on dedication and sincerity to earn public confidence.
+The people will decide on 8 February, and that night they will know their role.

-Asked again if they would divide areas with rivals in this election, Anutin asked what dividing areas means.
-He emphasized they will contest every district, with all Bhumjaithai members working together to seek votes from the public.
+When asked again if there would be no area-sharing with rivals, Anutin replied by asking what dividing areas means.
+He emphasized that they will contest every constituency, with all Bhumjaithai members actively seeking voters’ support.

-When asked if the former ruling parties approached them to divide some areas, Anutin firmly denied it.
-He asked if the reporter played golf, then said competition must follow the rules and be based on one's own ability.
-No one asks for areas, and no one accepts such arrangements.
+Asked if the previous ruling parties had requested area-sharing in some constituencies, Anutin firmly denied this and asked if the reporter played golf.
+He stated that competition must follow the rules, based on one’s own abilities.
+No one requests or accepts such arrangements.

-Anutin also addressed a CSI LA page's revelation about a politician with the initial "T," a famous blue party deputy leader in the south, involved in drug trafficking.
-He said the police have not reported this but he knows from the news and confirmed it is not "Tin."
+Anutin also addressed reports by the CSI LA page revealing a southern deputy leader of the Blue Party with the initial 'T' involved in drug trafficking.
+He said police had not reported this but he was aware from news sources.
+He affirmed it was not 'Tin' (himself).

-When asked if the minister responsible reported on the 10 politicians involved with scammers and drugs, and which parties they belong to, Anutin reiterated his policy of anonymity focusing on behavior.
-He said he does not ask anyone's identity but orders full action against lawbreakers without exceptions.
-He does not require reports on who they are or how to proceed, and has always followed this approach.
+Asked whether the Minister of Justice had reported on 10 politicians linked to scammers and drug cases and their parties, Anutin reiterated he follows a policy of anonymity focusing on behavior.
+He does not inquire about identities and instructs full action against lawbreakers without exceptions.
+He does not require reports on names or further steps, maintaining this approach consistently.